mellowmorgan/cat_pics_authentication/README.md

 ## Description

-This project is a ruby rails app showing authentication with cat pic uploads.
+This project is a ruby rails app showing authentication and user log in authorization with cat pic uploads.

 ## System Requirements